 Final thoughts

-By keeping it simple, cutting out the extra stuff, and staying focused on what matters, you’ll be well on your way to writing clear, concise essays that are direct to the points and that will give good grades.
+By keeping it simple, cutting out the extra stuff, and staying focused on what matters, you’ll be well on your way to writing clear, concise essays that are direct to the point and will give good grades.
 So go ahead, give these tips a try, and watch your writing shine brighter than ever before!